-Troy city manager won’t be disciplined after scrutiny
+Troy city manager won’t be disciplined after scrutiny of expenditures, practices

 Troy — Concerns over the past year regarding Troy’s city manager, including questionable expenditures and practices such as an unreported car accident, have been quietly scrutinized for the past two months, officials confirmed Wednesday.